lemlac/mulem/docs/reference.md

 i += 1 -- Same as above
 ```

 Mutable variables are declared with `mu type`.
 Setting it will change the value instead of shadowing it.
+The type of value when mutating it should match its original type.

 ```mu
 x: mu int = 0